Provencal Artist Paul Cézanne Following His Steps

 He painted directly from the subject and employed the short, loaded brushstrokes which are characteristic of the style as it was forged by Monet, Renoir, and Pissarro.
 Paul Cézanne’s insistence on the integrity and uniqueness of painting as a medium has additionally meant that the demands of visible reality must ultimately give way when they meet the demands of the pictorial surface.
 This was a crucial step in the development of abstract art in the 20th century.

-Join me this fall on my art tour Provence From an Artists’ Point of View, and we will walk in the ‘Steps of Cézanne’ together.
-There is availability October 22 -29, 2019 and 2020 dates are booking now.
+Join me on my art tour Provence From an Artists’ Point of View, and we will walk in the ‘Steps of Cézanne’ together.

 Here is a short video look at the studio.